How to Care for Dehydrated Skin

 Don’t wash your skin with hot water.
 Piping-hot water can make skin feel even more dehydrated.
 When washing your face, use lukewarm water instead.
 Avoid harsh cleansers.
 This isn’t a time for rough exfoliating scrubs or cleansers that strip skin of moisture.
 Gentle products such as a cream or milky cleanser such as the Esse Sensitive Cleanser are best to help your skin look and feel hydrated and moisturised.

 Supercharge your serums.
 Our superstar ingredient here is hyaluronic acid.
 Found throughout the body, it attracts and holds water – a staggering six litres for every gram of hyaluronic acid.
 The best serums use both low- and high-molecular-weight hyaluronic acid, as this ensures that your skin is hydrated both on the surface and just below.
-Our Pfeffer Sal Essential Serum is a fantastic all rounder.
+The Cosmetics 27 Essence 27 is a fantastic all rounder.
 Oilier skin types can choose lighter, oil-free hyaluronic acid serums such as Synergie Hydrogel, but whichever sort you use, do apply a cream over it to ‘seal in’ the benefits.
 An antioxidant serum shouldn’t go amiss in a hydration routine either.
 Antioxidants protect against cell damage which can lead to trans epidermal water loss- the process of water escaping through the upper layer of skin.
+The Essence 27 has vitamin C and lemon balm, which are great antioxidants.

 Exfoliate at least once a week.
 As dead skin builds up, it can diminish the absorption of moisturisers and serums.
 Skip the use of exfoliating brushes or tools.
 While these devices are popular for removing dead skin cells, they can also exacerbate rough, red, and dry skin.
 Reach for enzymes or gentle acids instead such as Elequra Intense Restore Mask.